 As the World Wide Web continues to grow, it’s becoming increasingly unheard of for those in the health industry to not have made the leap into cyberspace.
 Without a website, your dental practice is ignoring the millions of individuals searching for a practice just like yours each day.
 More so, as Internet searches grow, traditional forms of paper listings, including the phone book, are becoming obsolete.

 Do your new patient leads seem to be on the decline?
 This could be a direct result of not having a website.
 Beginning with a website is the best place to start before jumping into other online marketing ventures, as it often becomes the hub of other strategies.
-To learn more about how a website can benefit your practice, download our free eBook.

 #2 – Not monitoring online reputation